TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 ## Conclusion ##

-We reject the null hypothesis that Top laners carries(does the best) in their team as same as the Mid laners(mid).
-Mid laners might carry more than Top laners.
+We reject the null hypothesis, which suggests that Mid laners might possibly carry (do the best) in their team more often than top.
+This rejection is based on our statistical analysis, specifically the calculation of the p-value, which is a measure of the likelihood of obtaining a result as extreme as, or more extreme than, the one observed if the null hypothesis were true.
+In our case, the obtained p-value is less than the commonly used significance level of 0.05 (0.0 < 0.05), indicating that the observed result is statistically significant.

+However, it is important to consider the limitations of our study, such as the specific context, sample size, and potential confounding variables, when interpreting these results.
+Further research and analysis may be warranted to gain a deeper understanding of the relationship between Mid laners and their impact on team performance.